 Training is provided to all associates responsible for internally and externally conducted animal research in order to ensure consistent high standards of animal welfare.
 In addition, special educational events and advanced training are offered throughout the year to help associates stay current with best practices.

-Novartis celebrated our fifth annual Biomedical Research Awareness Day (BRAD) in 2023.
+Novartis celebrated our seventh annual Biomedical Research Awareness Day (BRAD) in 2025.
 BRAD was launched in 2016 by Americans for Medical Progress (AMP) in the US and is now celebrated globally.
 On this day we raise awareness about the continued need for and critical contributions of animals to the development of new medications and therapies for patients.
-Novartis celebrated BRAD globally with numerous presentations highlighting our efforts to improve human – animal interactions, both for human therapy, and improving the experience of animals’ on study, as well as recognizing 3Rs advancements achieved by our annual Local and Global 3Rs Award Winners and new 3Rs Innovation Grant Award winners.
+Novartis celebrated BRAD globally with numerous presentations about refinements, new technologies to improve animal welfare, as well as recognizing 3Rs advancements achieved by our annual Local and Global 3Rs Award Winners and new 3Rs Innovation Grant Award winners.

 Novartis is a signatory of the Swiss Transparency Agreement on Animal Research (STAAR): Swiss Transparency Agreement on Animal Research (STAAR).
 This agreement aspires to improve communication and transparency regarding the continued value and need for animals in research.